pagkly/Zed/Investopedia3/Why the Price_Earnings-to-Growth Ratio Matters.md

 ## What Does the Price/Earnings-to-Growth Ratio Tell You?

-While a low [P/E ratio may make a stock look like a good buy](https://www.investopedia.com/articles/analyst/043002.asp), factoring in the company's growth rate to [get the stock's PEG ratio](https://www.investopedia.com/investing/use-pe-ratio-and-peg-to-tell-stocks-future/) may tell a different story.
+While a low [[P/E ratio may make a stock look like a good buy]](https://www.investopedia.com/articles/analyst/043002.asp), factoring in the company's growth rate to [[get the stock's PEG ratio]](https://www.investopedia.com/investing/use-pe-ratio-and-peg-to-tell-stocks-future/) may tell a different story.
 The lower the PEG ratio, the more the stock may be undervalued given its future earnings expectations.
 Adding a company's expected growth into the ratio helps to adjust the result for companies that may have a high growth rate and a high P/E ratio.

 The degree to which a PEG ratio result indicates an over or underpriced stock varies by industry and by company type.
 As a broad rule of thumb, some investors feel that a PEG ratio below one is desirable.